mau-io/sdijs/README.md

 # DependencyInjectionJS
-A dependency-free Dependency Injection (DI) for JavaScript/Node.
+A Dependency Injection (DI) Library for NodeJs.
 It’s lightweight, written in vanilla JavaScript, designed to inyect.
 No less, no more.

 ## Lifetime Types